-NYC in Spring – March through May
+Spring in nYC – March through May

 Spring is the second-best time to visit NYC for good weather and decent crowds

 April and May see a higher chance of rain than March, but the temperatures are much more enjoyable.
 April sees lows in the 40s and highs in the 50s while May ranges in the 50s and 60s with a few days in the low 70s.

 I’ve visited NYC in spring several times.
-I have never experienced a downpour, but almost always see a few days where it’s drizzling here and there and the sky remains gloomy.
+I've only experienced a downpour once, but almost always see a few days where it’s drizzling here and there and the sky remains gloomy.

 Avoid Memorial Day in May as the city feels especially touristy that weekend.
 Locals leave for the Hamptons or other destinations outside the city and tourists use the long weekend as an excuse to visit NYC.

 Avoid holidays like St. Patrick’s Day and Easter weekend if you want to skip high crowds.

 NYC in Summer – June through August

 NYC in summer can be uncomfortably hot and humid with a guarantee of high crowds...perks include lots events, many of which are free